 In the spring of 2016, Conner gathered a group of people together to form Steady Collective's first board.
-Hillary Brown, Steady's current director, was part of that founding board.
+Hill Brown, Steady's current director, was part of that founding board.

 In initial meetings we excitedly talked about the prospect of House Bill 972 becoming law and making syringe access programs legal in North Carolina.
 In July, 972 did pass and Steady board members and volunteers began the work of securing sites where comprehensive, nonjudgmental harm reduction services could be provided to folks who use drugs.

-In November of 2016, just a year after Conner's first support group meeting, Steady had its first syringe access outreach day in the back of Firestorm Books in West Asheville.
+In October of 2016, less than a year after Conner's first support group meeting, Steady had its first syringe access outreach day in the back of Firestorm Books in West Asheville.

 We still set up shop at Firestorm Books every Tuesday afternoon.
-We also distribute clean injecting equipment and naloxone out of our office at Haywood Street Congregation in downtown Asheville on Tuesdays and Wednesdays.
+We also now distribute clean injecting equipment and naloxone in 3 other locations in Asheville.